Make no bones about

 This is another of those ancient phrases that we accept with our mother's milk as an idiom but which seem quite strange when we later give it some thought.
 When we are trying to convey that we acknowledge or have no objection to something, why bring bones into it?

 It has been suggested that the bones were dice, which were previously made from bone and are still called bones in gambling circles.
-That explanation doesn't stand up to scrutiny - 'to make no dice about it' makes little sense.
+That explanation doesn't stand up to scrutiny - ' no dice' is a US expression but 'to make no dice about it' has never been a phrase in the language.
 Also, in a 1542 translation of Erasmus's Paraphrase of Luke he discussed the command given to Abraham to sacrifice Isaac and wrote that 'he made no bones about it but went to offer up his son.'
 Erasmus wasn't noted for his visits to the gaming tables and would hardly have used betting terminology to discuss a biblical text.

 The actual source of this phrase is closer to home and hearth.
 In 15th century England, if someone wanted to express their dissatisfaction with something, they didn't 'make bones about it', they used the original form of the phrase and 'found bones in it'.
 This is a reference to the unwelcome discovery of bones in soup - bones = bad, no bones = good.
 If you found 'no bones' in your meal you were able to swallow it without any difficulty or objection.